Configuration Export and Import

 1. Log in to Strata Cloud Manager.

-2. Navigate to the type of Enterprise DLP configuration object you want to export.
+2. Select the type of Enterprise DLP configuration object you want to export.

 You can export one type of configuration object at a time.
-For example, your data security administrator wants to import a specific set of data patterns, profiles, and data dictionaries.
-They must first navigate to your data patterns and export them, then navigate to your data profiles, and then to your data dictionaries.
+For example, if you want to export a specific set of data patterns, profiles, and data dictionaries, you must first select your data patterns and export them, then select your data profiles, and then your data dictionaries.

 • ConfigurationData Loss PreventionData Profiles